$E$-theory is compactly assembled: -algebras

-\item The essential image of $L$ is spanned by the objects $\colim_{n \in \nat} L_{h}(yA_n)$ for all explicit shape systems $(A_n)_{n \in \nat}$. \item The $\infty$-category $\AsGc$ is pointed, left-exact and has all countable filtered colimits.
-The countable filtered colimits in $\AsGc$ commute {with} finite limits.
+\begin{theorem} \mbox{}\begin{enumerate} \item $R$ is the right-adjoint of a right Bousfield localization \item The essential image of $L$ is spanned by the objects $\colim_{n \in \nat} L_{h}(yA_n)$ for all explicit shape systems $(A_n)_{n \in \nat}$. \item The $\infty$-category $\AsGc$ is pointed, left-exact and has all countable filtered colimits. {In $\AsGc$ countable filtered colimits commute} {with} finite limits.
 The functor $R$ preserves countable filtered colimits. \item $R$ is a symmetric monoidal Dwyer-Kan localization and the induced tensor product on $\AsGc$ is bi-left exact and preserves countable filtered colimits in each argument. \end{enumerate} \end{theorem} \begin{proof}

 In order to show Assertion \ref{gokpwergrwefwrfwref} we use the following well-known criterion to detect Bousfield localizations.

 \begin{rem} Let $R:\bC\to \bD$ be a Dwyer-Kan localization generated by a set $W$ of morphisms in $\bC$.
 We say that an object $A$ in $\bC$ is $W$-local if the functor $\Map_{\bC}(A,-):\bC\to \Spc$ sends the morphisms in $W$ to equivalences.
 A morphism $\epsilon :A'\to A$ in $\bC$ such that $R(\epsilon)$ is an equivalence and $A'$ is $W$-local is called a $W$-local replacement of $A$.